isomerpages/mse-sggreenplan/index.md

   - infopic:
       title: How Will We Achieve These Key Targets?
       description: |-
+        <p>The Green Plan comprises 5 pillars that will influence all aspects of our lives:</p>
         <p>1.
 City in Nature</p>
         <p>2.
 Energy Reset</p>
         <p>3.
 Sustainable Living </p>